nsubordin81/educational-python-variants/README.md

 Semantics

 ### What is the minimum and what can optionally be specified?

+A minimum specification is probably a formal description of syntax and then some description of the semantics.
+Without a reference implementation though that still leaves a lot to be guessed by any would be implementor of the language

 ## Why has python seemingly developed more implementations than other languages?

+Some theories were discussed above, but will repeat them here for good measure:

+- Guido Van Rossum wanted a general purpose programming language that was extensible as an early goal of Python in the 1990s.
+    - despite having formal descriptions of lexical and syntactical concerns, the semantic model is described with natural language
+    - CPython as the reference implementation doesn't stop others from dreaming of other ways for interpretation, compilation and hardware virtualization to happen
+- Python has had strong community support from the beginning, developers fall in love with how expressive and simple it is, so they would rather rewrite it than use another language

 ### Is this really true?
 What about Java, C#, C++, Javascript, Ruby, etc. which have been around a while?